Shahid Iqbal Choudhary

-Shahid Iqbal Choudhary is a 2009 batch Indian Administrative Service officer from Jammu and Kashmir cadre and the current Secretary, Department of Rural Development and Local Self Government, Jammu & Kashmir.
+Shahid Iqbal Choudhary is a 2009 batch Indian Administrative Service officer from Jammu and Kashmir cadre and the current Secretary/Commissioner, Youth Services and Sports Department, Jammu & Kashmir.
 He secured an All India Rank 51 in the UPSC's Civil Services Examination for the year 2008.
 Shahid was the first Muslim from Jammu region and first Gurjar from J&K to get into Indian Administrative Service as a direct recruit from IAS.

 Early life and education

 Shahid Iqbal Choudhary was born into a Muslim Gujjar family in Rehan village, Rajouri, and completed his early schooling in his native village.
 He earned his B.V.Sc & AH degree from Jammu, followed by a Master's in Natural Resource Management from FRI Deemed University, Dehradun.
 In 2023, Dr. Choudhary studied Public Policy and Leadership at the University of Oxford, UK, and also completed an executive course in Environment and Sustainability at the London School of Economics.
 He is a distinguished World Bank Scholar and Fulbright Fellow.